yomete/scancorrect/scripts/README.md

 ## create-release.sh

-Interactive script to create a new release of the Film EXIF Editor desktop app.
+Interactive script to create a new release of the ScanCorrect desktop app.

 ### Usage